Industrial Air Compressor Preventative Maintenance

 • Have temperature protection and motor overload tested.

-• Check tension and condition of the V-belts.
+• Check the tension and condition of the V-belts.

 Which Maintenance Checks Should a Technician Perform?